 I’m Gemma Holmes, The Peer Coach.
 I’m a thirty-something marketing professional with experience of all the stresses and strains that come with working your way up in the corporate world.
-I am also a qualified Cognitive Hypnotherapist and Coach, and over the last eight years I have worked with numerous other young professionals to help them navigate the highs and lows of their careers.
+I am also a qualified and experienced Cognitive Hypnotherapist and Coach, and work with other professionals to help them navigate the highs and lows of their careers.

-I qualified as one of the youngest Quest Cognitive Hypnotherapists, and through the years I have found that the people who were drawn to work with me were often people looking for someone who ‘got it’.
-And in turn I realised how passionate I was, and still am, about supporting my peers to thrive rather than survive.
+I qualified as one of the youngest Quest Cognitive Hypnotherapists back in 2010, and through the years I have found that the people who are drawn to working with me are often people looking for someone who “just gets it”.
+I’m a fellow struggler too and hugely passionate about supporting my peers to thrive more than they survive.

 I can help you to:

-- Overcome fears and find your confidence in presentations and collaborative work
+- Overcome fears and find your confidence in and out of work

 - Reduce anxieties and find your effortless flow